 Session 2: 2 July - 20 July 2018

 The effective management of public finances is a fundamental function for every government and public sector organisation.
 This course provides participants with the theoretical knowledge and tools for reviewing, discussing, understanding and evaluating key themes about public financial management.
 Based on academic research and practical examples, students will learn how the governments and public sector organisations plan and administer public spending; how tax policies are made; what are the effects of taxation; what other means, apart from taxation, the public sector has for raising revenues; how financial performance is reported to the public; and how fiscal balance is attained.
+Topics that are covered in the course include public financial management in developing countries, fiscal decentralisation, tax compliance, and tendencies in public sector financial reporting and auditing.
 In tutorials, students will be required to present assigned tasks and discuss case studies of public financial management drawing from a variety of countries from all over the world.

 Students are usually able to obtain credits from their home institution and typically our courses receive 3 credits in the US system and 7.5 ECTS in the European system.
 If you intend to claim credits from your home institution, please check the requirements with them before you enrol.
 We will be happy to assist you in any way we can, however please be aware that the decision to award credits rests with your home institution.

 Assessment will be optional and will vary for each course.
 Participants will be provided with a certificate of attendance and transcripts will be available on request.

 You will also be able to enjoy our social programme, starting with a welcome party and an optional river cruise on the Thames for a small additional charge.
 Details about how to book will be communicated to you once you are registered.
 You will also receive discount codes for day trips and overnight tours with our partner International Friends.